chatelao/dma-snippets/README.md

-# Arduino SPI Communication Projects
+# Arduino DMA Communication Examples (based open SPI & ADC)

 This repository contains a collection of Arduino projects demonstrating advanced SPI communication techniques, primarily between an STM32F446RE and a XIAO RP2040.
 The projects showcase features like DMA-based transfers, hardware and software CRC32 checksums, and dual-core programming on the RP2040.